La Alianza Workers’ and Tenants’ Rights Clinic

-La Raza Workers’ and Tenants’ Rights Clinic is one of the oldest SLPs at Berkeley Law, created in 1969 by La Raza law students who founded Centro Legal de la Raza after seeing the immense need for free legal representation to Oakland’s Latinx community.
-The historic organization has since become a cornerstone of legal services in Oakland, serving the Bay Area and now all of Northern California in the areas of Workers’ Rights, Tenants’ Rights, Immigration, and running an innovative Youth Law Academy.
+La Alianza Workers’ and Tenants’ Rights Clinic is the oldest SLPS project at Berkeley Law, created in 1969 by La Raza law students who founded Centro Legal after seeing the immense need for free legal representation in Oakland’s Latinx community.
+The historic organization has since become a cornerstone of legal services in Oakland, serving the Bay Area and now all of Northern California in the areas of Workers’ Rights, Tenants’ Rights, and Immigration.
+Centro Legal also now runs an innovative Youth Law Academy.

-The Tenants’ Rights clinic meets with tenants, roughly 60% of whom speak English and 40% who speak Spanish, Cantonese, and Vietnamese.
-Tenants at the clinic face a range of housing issues from evictions, illegal rent increases, landlord harassment, or uninhabitable conditions.
+The Tenants’ Rights clinic meets with tenants, roughly 60% of who speak English and 40% who speak Spanish, Cantonese, or Vietnamese.
+Tenants the clinic serves face a range of housing issues, including evictions, illegal rent increases, harassment from landlords, and uninhabitable conditions.
 The goal of this clinic is to stop displacement of low-income residents and stabilize rapidly changing communities through eviction defense.

 Supervision: Students will receive training from and provide pro bono legal services under the supervision of attorneys at Centro Legal de La Raza.